+Overall Summary

+\\Note: Due to Daylight Saving Time, advisories from the National Hurricane Center are now issued one hour earlier than usual.
+For example, the next full advisory on Eta will be at 4pm ET/3 PM CT with an intermediate intensity advisory at 1pm ET/12pm CT.\\

+Tropical Depression Eta

-Overall Summary Note: Due to Daylight Saving Time, advisories from the National Hurricane Center are now issued one hour earlier than usual.
-For example, the next full advisory on Eta will be at 4pm ET/3 PM CT with an intermediate intensity advisory at 1pm ET/12pm CT.
-Tropical Storm Eta - The center of Eta is located about 100 miles east of Tegucigalpa, Honduras and moving west at 7 mph. - Maximum sustained winds are near 40 mph, and Eta should become a tropical depression and remnant low overnight. - Eta will turn toward the north and northeast Thursday and Friday, moving back into the western Caribbean.
-The remnants will redevelop back into a tropical storm. - However, the details on the track and intensity will remain uncertain until the system moves back over water Friday. - Once the storm is near South Florida, Eta may move westward into the eastern Gulf of Mexico.
+- The center of Eta is located about 85 miles southwest of La Ceiba, Honduras, moving northwest at 9 mph. - Maximum sustained winds are near 30 mph, and Eta should remain a tropical depression until it moves into the Caribbean tonight. - Eta will turn toward the north and northeast on Friday, moving back into the western Caribbean.
+The remnants will redevelop back into a tropical storm. - However, the details on the track and intensity will remain uncertain until the system moves back over water Friday. - Once the storm is near the Florida Straits, Eta may move westward into the eastern Gulf of Mexico.

 Florida Outlook:

 - Prior to any impacts from Eta, locally heavy rainfall in association with a stalled front will be possible across South Florida and the Keys through the end of the week.
 1-3" of rain, locally 4-6" will be possible through Saturday. - As Eta approaches, heavy rainfall will become likely again across South Florida and the Keys.
 7-day rainfall totals (including the heavy rain this week) could approach a widespread 6-12" with localized totals of 15"+. - Additional impacts, such as tornadoes, storm surge, and strong winds, are still uncertain. - Beyond 5 days, the system may need to be monitored farther north in the state, but this remains highly uncertain.

-The next tropics packet will be issued Thursday morning with the 10AM ET advisory.
+The next tropics packet will be issued this afternoon with the 4PM ET advisory.
 For the latest information on the tropics, please visit the National Hurricane Center website at www.hurricanes.gov.